Gerd Müller (politician): Director General of the United Nations Industrial Development Organization

 While still serving as minister, the German government nominated Müller as its candidate for Director General of the United Nations Industrial Development Organization (UNIDO).
 In July 2021, he was selected over Bernardo Calzadilla Sarmiento (Bolivia) and Arkebe Oqubay (Ethiopia) by the organization's Industrial Development Board.
 This selection was confirmed by UNIDO's 19th General Conference in late 2021.
-Müller up the position in December 2021.
+Müller took up the position in December 2021.

 Political positions

 Human rights and development

 In April 2014, Müller became the first member of Chancellor Angela Merkel's cabinet to publicly confront world football's governing body FIFA over its allocation of the 2022 FIFA World Cup to Qatar, criticizing that the choice contradicted global efforts to tackle climate change and that human rights breaches on the country's stadium construction sites even extended to "slave labor."
-Later that year, he publicly accused Qatar of funding Islamic State militants, arguing that the country was the "keyword" when it comes to IS financing.
+Later that year, he publicly accused Qatar of funding Islamic State (IS) militants, arguing that the country was the "keyword" when it comes to IS financing.

 In June 2017, Müller voted against Germany’s introduction of same-sex marriage.